 This year’s Shakespeare in the Park kicks off with a 7 pm performance at Eden Park on June 24th (look for another Eden Park performance July 14th).
 Other venues include Smale Park, Washington Park, the Clifton Cultural Arts Center, Downtown Madeira and many Northern Kentucky venues!

 Last year, Cincinnati Parent Reporter Jon, brought his two daughters (ages 8 and 5) and had an absolutely fantastic time.
 In terms of Shakespeare, Jon loved how accessible everything was.
 His girls were able to walk around if they got restless, the performers came into the audience after the show, and the whole atmosphere was very laid back, festive and family friendly.

-As always, the Cincinnati Shakespeare Company delivered the Bard’s works in a fun, playful way.
-Because it’s Shakespeare, some of the material is a little risqué, though Jon says the lines were all delivered in a lighthearted way, and his kids really enjoyed the performance.
+The Cincinnati Shakespeare Company delivers the Bard’s works in a fun, playful way.
+Because it’s Shakespeare, some of the material may be a little risqué, though Jon says the lines were all delivered in a lighthearted way, and his kids really enjoyed the performance.
 “Having been to several shows over the years, I’d say this was a great first exposure to Shakespeare for them!”
-(In other words, Jon’s family is now ready for Shakespeare and the Queen City, which opens Aug.
-25th at the Cincinnati Museum Center!)

-There are 3-4 shows each week through Labor Day, and they’re all over Greater Cincinnati at fabulous outdoor locations such as Cincinnati Parks’ Smale Riverfront Park (Aug.
-1), Blue Ash’s Summit Park (Aug.
-5) and Great Parks’ Glenwood Gardens (Aug.
-12).
+There are 3-4 shows each week through Labor Day, and they’re all over Greater Cincinnati at fabulous outdoor locations.
 For a complete listing of Shakespeare in the Park performances, check out Cincinnati Shakespeare Company’s website here.